Parl to take final call on Assam-Meghalaya border dispute: Himanta | Politics

 Maintaining that ''this is the best time to resolve'' border disputes for the state, Sarma alleged that a section of people had always wanted to cause trouble.

-''A section of intellectual wants to create dispute in every sphere... the so-called Left anarchist ideologists,'' he claimed.
+''A section of intellectuals wants to create disputes in every sphere... the so-called Left anarchist ideologists,'' he claimed.

-Besides Meghalaya, Assam has boundary dispute with Arunachal Pradesh, Nagaland and Mizoram.
+Sarma, while sharing a copy of the MoU with Meghalaya in the House, said a visit of MLAs to the disputed areas where solutions have been proposed can be arranged as sought by the Congress.

+Meghalaya was carved out of Assam as a separate state in 1972.
+The neighbouring state had challenged the Assam Reorganisation Act, 1971, leading to disputes in 12 areas along the 884.9-km interstate border.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)